Delete old items in a Push source

 This grace period is intended to give the indexing pipeline enough time to finish processing any previously enqueued operations that would affect the target Push source.

-Performing a Delete old items operation with a low queueDelay value may have unexpected results (that is, some items you expect to be deleted could be added back into the target Push source after the operation is processed).
+Performing a Delete old items request with a low queueDelay value may have unexpected results (that is, some items you expect to be deleted could be added back into the target Push source after the request is processed).

 In the Authorization HTTP header: